nickve28/zss_service_suite_client_ex/README.md

 end
 ```

-Note that receiving messages (recv) is a blocking action, but calling a service is not.
+Note that receiving messages (get_response) is a blocking action for that client, but calling a service is not.
 In case you want to perform multiple actions, you can do something akin to

 ```elixir
 config = ZssClient.get_config %{identity: "EXAMPLE_CLIENT", broker: "tcp://127.0.0.1:7777", timeout: 1000, sid: "PING"}